f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 Dynamically switching rendering backend require VTK 9.4.0, you may need to update VTK or to use our [binary release](INSTALLATION.md).

+> I'm unable to link C++ examples against my local F3D install directory, it complains about missing VTK symbols

+Make sure to have VTK installed in your system or to add VTK install lib directory to `LD_LIBRARY_PATH`.

 ## Windows

 > Using the portable binary release, I'm unable to run F3D because Windows warns about a security risk